Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 TIP

-Choose 'questionTokenAndUndefined' when your project enables "exactOptionalPropertyTypes": true in tsconfig.json — it keeps generated types compatible with that setting.
+Choose 'questionTokenAndUndefined' when your project enables "exactOptionalPropertyTypes": true in tsconfig.json.
+It keeps generated types compatible with that setting.

 typescript